-If you are interested in tubing sledding, this is also available at Mount Baldy.
-Check on Livingsocial and Groupon as they often have deals available throughout the winter season for reduced ski lift tickets and tubing at Mt Baldy (and at the other tubing parks in the LA area).
+However, if you are interested in tubing or sledding, this is also available at Mount Baldy.
+Check on Livingsocial and Groupon as they often have deals available throughout the winter season for reduced chair lift tickets that get you to the top of the mountain as well as cheaper tickets for tubing at Mt Baldy (and at the other tubing parks in the LA area).

-To get to the tubing location, take the ski lift up the mountain where there is a restaurant and the tubing park.
+To get to the tubing location, you will need to take the scenic chairlift up the mountain where there is a restaurant and the tubing park.
 Tubing rates are for 90 minutes, so make sure you have eaten, gone to the bathroom and anything else you need so you can take full advantage of your time on the mountain.

 Mt.
 Baldy is super easy to reach from the east side of LA.
 From Silverlake it took 1 hr 20 minutes with quite a bit of traffic on the mountainside.
 Take the 210E towards/past Pasadena.
 Exit Baseline Road and take a left.
 Take a right at Padua Street.
 Then turn right on Mt.
 Baldy Road heading up the mountain.
-Stop whenever you want or continue all the way up towards the ski lifts where there are port-a-potties if you need them.
-We liked the area by the ski lift and the area by the campground.
+For free snow play, we liked the area by the ski lift and the area by the campground.
 (Tip: Go early to miss late afternoon traffic coming up the mountain.)